Chapter 19 Mixture models

 sdlog = sigma2))

-Simulate accuracy and include both reaction times and accuracy in the simulated data set:
+Simulate accuracy and include both response times and accuracy in the simulated data set:

 rt = rt,